-It has long been observed that Charlestown could benefit from improvements in housing quality:
+It has long been observed that Charlestown could benefit from improvements in housing quality.

 More complete and authentic restoration of the features of historic homes on Main Street could enhance the attractiveness of the picturesque historic district.
-Barriers to this might be cost, desire to avoid increased tax assessments, and lack of clear objectives and restoration specifications found in a typical historic district ordinance.
-These could be addressed by identifying grant/loan opportunities, adopting the Community Revitalization provisions of RSA 79e, instilling pride in living in a well-maintained historic district, and enacting a comprehensive historic district ordinance, which provides repair/restoration guidance for owners of historic properties.
-Further, Charlestown's Heritage Commission could consider a promotion to spark peer pressure to upgrade historic properties.
+Barriers to this are cost, desire to avoid increased tax assessments, resistance to directives, and lack of clear objectives and restoration specifications found in a typical historic district ordinance.
+These could be addressed by identifying grant/loan opportunities, employing the Community Revitalization provisions of RSA 79-E, instilling pride in living in a well-maintained historic district, and enacting a comprehensive historic district ordinance, which provides repair/restoration guidance for owners of historic properties.